 Photo: Getty Images

-If you guys want to hit up stores like Target and Crate & Barrel the moment you get engaged (those scanner guns are majorly fun!), go for it—from the moment you announce that you are engaged, friends and family will want to send you gifts.
+If you guys want to hit up stores like Target and Crate & Barrel the moment you get engaged (those scanner guns are majorly fun!), go for it; from the moment you announce that you are engaged, friends and family will want to send you gifts.
 Just remember that giving gifts, while certainly customary, is not mandatory for engagement parties.
-But a wedding registry gives guests who would like to purchase a present for any pre-wedding parties—including engagement parties and bridal showers—some guidance as they are shopping.
-But just because you are registered at a couple of stores does not mean your guests must buy a gift from your registry, it simply gives them options.
-Another thing to note: Do not include registry information in your engagement party invitation or in any other formal wedding stationery (like your save-the-date card)—this is considered bad etiquette.
+A wedding registry gives guests who would like to purchase a present for any pre-wedding parties—including engagement parties and bridal showers—some guidance as they are shopping.
+But just because you are registered at a couple of stores does not mean your guests must buy a gift from your registry; it simply gives them options.
+Another thing to note: Do not include registry information in your engagement-party invitation or in any other formal wedding stationery (like your save-the-date card) because this is considered bad etiquette.
 Instead, include registry links on your wedding website, if you choose to have one, or simply rely on word of mouth.